Spara, Gringo, Spara (1968)

 The Film

-Chad Stark escapes from jail and sets out to kill the man who put him there, but with his job done, Stark finds himself chased and captured.
-Hauled before a local landowner, Gutierrez, he is spared execution if he will travel up to the United States to capture and return the man's wayward son Fidel who has fallen in with a crowd of bandits lead by "The Major".
-We find this band raiding a casino in a small town and returning to their base, Stark arrives and sweet-talks the Major with a big heist plan, but when he rides out with Fidel to scout the locations, he instead kidnapps the boy and they head for Mexico - however Fidel doesn't give up too easily...
+Chad Stark escapes from jail and and takes his revenge on the man who put him there, but finds himself hauled before a local landowner, Gutierrez.
+He is spared execution if he will travel up to the United States to capture and return the man's wayward son Fidel who has fallen in with a crowd of bandits lead by "The Major".
+Stark arrives to find the gang returning to their hideout after a casino raid and sweet-talks the Major with a big heist plan, but when he rides out with Fidel to scout the locations, he instead kidnaps the boy and they head for Mexico - but he finds that Fidel has no desire to return...

-Written and directed by Bruno Corbucci (curiously credited as Frank B. Corlish), Shoot, Gringo, Shoot boasts a strong and varied script.
-Although the synopsis is hardly the most original, there are plently of surprises in store.
-The film is generally slow paced with only a few key action scenes (including a rather gratuitous bar fight), and on the plus side this gives plenty of time for characterisation - Stark is a very interesting character, known as Django in the French and Belgian versions of this film, but surprisingly not in the German, he is much more of an anti-hero than the usual Django or Ringo characters and although never a "bad guy", it is clear that he is motivated in his good deeds purely by the $5000 on offer.
-There is some noticable comic relief breaking in, including the eccentric Major and his pet duck (!), and although fortunately it doesn't affect the plot as badly as many of the later Spaghetti Westerns, the general tone is much lighter than Bruno Corbucci's other writing projects, Django (1966) and Great Silence (1969).
+Written and directed by Bruno Corbucci (curiously credited as Frank B. Corlish), Spara, Gringo, Spara boasts a strong and varied script - although the synopsis is hardly the most original, a variety of unexpected twists keep the storyline flowing.
+The film is generally slow paced with only a few key action scenes (including a rather gratuitous bar fight) and on the plus side this gives plenty of time for characterisation - Stark is a very interesting character, known as Django in the French and Belgian versions of this film, but surprisingly not in the German, he is much more of an anti-hero than the usual Django or Ringo characters and although never a "bad guy", it is clear that he is motivated in his good deeds purely by the money on offer for Fidel's return.
+A little comic relief does break in, including the eccentric Major and his pet duck (!) and although these scenes are quite brief, the general tone is much lighter than Bruno Corbucci's better known scripts for his brother Sergio including the notoriously grim Great Silence (1969).

-Corbucci's direction is strong with some good, but sparing use of unusual camera angles, including some nice PoV shots.
+Corbucci's direction is strong with some clever but sparing use of unusual camera angles, including some nice point-of-view shots.
 Although a relatively low budget production, the small cast and sets are hidden well and the film looks up there with the best of the genre.
 Lesser known composer Sante Maria Romitelli gives the film a rather standard soundtrack that works well.

-Well acted, written and directed, Spara, Gringo, Spara is a perfectly adequate Spaghetti Western, although lacking the spark of greatness that would make it a must see film.
-With the American leading cast and director hiden behind an Americanised name, it is a hark back to the early days of the genre, and although recommended to SW fans, it is not the best place for newcomers.
+Well acted, written and directed, Spara, Gringo, Spara is a pretty good Spaghetti Western, although lacking the spark of greatness that would make it a must see film.
+With the American leading cast and director hidden behind an Americanised name, it is a hark back to the early days of the genre and although recommended to Spaghetti fans, there are many better films for newcomers to track down.

 Directed by anyone interesting?
-Bruno Corbucci, brother of Sergio, he is responsible for writing a variety of Spaghetti Westerns, as well as dozens of comedy films.
+Bruno Corbucci, brother of Sergio, he is responsible for writing a variety of Spaghetti Westerns (including Quella sporca storia nel west (1968), as well a number comedy films such as Miami Supercops (1985).

-Any gore/violence?
+Any gore or violence ?
 A number of deaths and a little blood.

 The DVD